-1. investigated in respect of or charged with or convever been subject to criminal proceedings in who charges against you to have been proved but in reforeign equivalent thereof) has been applied, or archarges or criminal investigation? icted of a criminal offence or have you ich the court has found the charge or spect of which the Probation Act (or any Yes \[ \sum No \[ \subseteq \] (If yes give details on separate sheet) 2.
-Have you ever committed any criminal act or bee which you have not been prosecuted, whether in elsewhere?
-Yes \[ \sum No \[ \subseteq \] (If yes give details on separate sheet) 3.
-Has any court in your present or any other jurise offence? diction ever found you liable for a civil Yes \[ \sum No \[ \subseteq \] (If yes give details on separate sheet) 4.
-Have you been placed on a sex offenders' req jurisdiction? gister in your present or any other Yes \[ \sum No \[ \subseteq (If yes give details on separate sheet) A: ali I he undersigned, who have applied to work as a ssociation do hereby certify and warrant that in c I the information contained herein or attached he further certify and warrant that all such info onstitutes a full disclosure of all material facts k ompleting this form and in furnishing ereto, I am doing so in good faith and ormation is true and accurate and Si gned Fι ıll Name (BLOCK CAPITALS) Da ate Th hen completed and signed, return this form to: ne Boys' Brigade & Girls' Association, Unit C1 Nutgr athfarnham, Dublin 14 D14 V5Y2 ove Office Park, Nutgrove Avenue,

-Data Protection
+1. Whether in your present country of residence or elsewhere, have you ever been investigated in respect of or charged with or convicted of a criminal offence or have you ever been subject to criminal proceedings in which the court has found the charge or charges against you to have been proved but in respect of which the Probation Act (or any foreign equivalent thereof) has been applied, or are you at present subject to any criminal charges or criminal investigation?

+2. Have you ever committed any criminal act or been engaged in any criminal conduct for which you have not been prosecuted, whether in your present country of residence or elsewhere?

+3. Has any court in your present or any other jurisdiction ever found you liable for a civil offence?

+4. Have you been placed on a sex offenders' register in your present or any other jurisdiction?

+I the undersigned, who have applied to work as a Leader in The Boys' Brigade & Girls' Association do hereby certify and warrant that in completing this form and in furnishing all the information contained herein or attached hereto, I am doing so in good faith and I further certify and warrant that all such information is true and accurate and constitutes a full disclosure of all material facts known to me.

+Signed Full Name (BLOCK CAPITALS) Date When completed and signed, return this form to: The Boys' Brigade & Girls' Association, Unit C1 Nutgrove Office Park, Nutgrove Avenue, Rathfarnham, Dublin 14 D14 V5Y2